marioy47/blog-site/posts/eslint-prettier-editorconfig-wordpress/index.md

 ![ESLint with prettier](eslint-with-prettier-test.png)

+Awesome...
+We're getting code errors **and** style errors at the same time.

 ## WordPress configuration

 If you take a look at the `.eslint.json` file in the [Guetenberg Project](https://github.com/WordPress/gutenberg/blob/master/.eslintrc.js), you can see that WordPress uses A LOT of rules.